 Some biographers claim that he gave up his scientific interests when he became a priest, but it is known that he was still studying the structure of the brain in 1684, only two years prior to his death.

-Steno’s contributions to anatomy and to the new science of geology occurred because he was meticulous in his observations and experimental designs, and was not afraid to challenge long-held beliefs of the “ancients” or new ideas put forth by contemporaries.
+Steno’s contributions to anatomy and to the new science of geology occurred because he was meticulous in his observations and experimental designs.
+This provided the confidence to challenge long-held beliefs of the “ancients” and new ideas put forth by contemporaries.
 He had the integrity to admit when he did not know something, a rare virtue in academia of his day and in our own.